Frequently Asked Questions

 • Are founded by, led by, and serving Black people;

-• Are centering and uplifting Blackness and Black perspectives, experiences, and culture;
+• Are centering and uplifting Blackness and Black perspectives, experiences, and culture in their work;

-• Are providing culturally supportive services, nourishing a pro-Black agenda, building engagement and Black collective power, promoting a truthful narrative of Black people, and/or recreating social systems;
+• Are providing culturally supportive services, nourishing a pro-Black agenda, building engagement and Black collective power, promoting truthful narratives of Black people, and/or recreating social systems;

-• Serve Black people and communities in different parts of the state (with a priority outside of King County); and
+• Serve Black people and communities in different parts of the state (with a priority on geographic diversity to reach across the state); and

 • May have had less proximity and access to philanthropic or major donor funding in the past.